taiwotman/happyverse-ml-eval-taiwo/README.md

 OR
 ## Follow these steps to run in Jupyter Notebook

-- Assumption: For sys path compatibility use: `MAC Os`.
+- Assumption: For system path compatibility use: `MAC Os`.

 - Start Juypter notebook on Terminal: `jupyter notebook` and open in browser

 - Run notebook: `notebooks/prototype_eval.ipynb`

-## For addition support
+## For additional support
-Contact: Taiwo Adetiloye
+Contact: Taiwo O. Adetiloye